dgraph-io/dgraph/wiki/content/mutations/reverse-edges.md

 ### Reverse Edges and Facets

-Facets on reverse edges have their direction preserved.
-That is, if you create a facet from child to parent and another facet from parent to child, both will coexist independently.
+Facets on reverse edges are the same as the forward edge.
+That is, if you set or update a facet on an edge, its reverse will have the same facets.

 ```
 {